Gibson, Silfverberg solid again as Ducks beat Avs 4-1

 The Avalanche were next, tying the game on a nifty breakaway goal from MacKinnon at 5:24.
 The All-Star center deked back and forth down the ice before he flipped a backhand past Gibson.

-Anaheim retook the lead 51 seconds later as Rakell let loose a chance from the top of the circle to end his five-game scoring drought.
+Anaheim retook the lead less than a minute later as Rakell let loose a chance from the top of the circle to end his five-game scoring drought.

+''You want to have a good shift after they score a goal because that can be a momentum changer,'' Rakell said of it. ''It was nice to see it go in.''

-The Ducks then extended the lead to 3-1 6:03 into the second.
+The Ducks extended the lead to 3-1 6:03 into the second.
 Varlamov stretched his left leg out to make a pad save on Shea Theodore's wrap-around chance, but Kesler found the loose puck at Varlamov's skate and slammed it home.

-Colorado couldn't get back into the game despite two power-play opportunities and a 15-8 shooting advantage in the third.
+In the third, Colorado couldn't get back into the game despite two power-play opportunities and a 15-8 shooting advantage.
 The Avs pulled Varlamov with 2:51 remaining to get an extra attacker, but Perry made them pay with an empty-net goal with 1:36 left.

+''We have to keep fighting and try to get better,'' Colorado coach Jared Bednar said.

 Anaheim improved to 9-8-6 on the road this season, while the Avs dropped to an NHL-worst 5-14-1 at home.

+Ducks C Ryan Getzlaf (lower body) returned to the lineup after a four-game absence and had an assist.

+''I felt pretty good considering where we're at and coming back after a week off, essentially,'' he said.

-NOTES: Ducks C Ryan Getzlaf (lower body) returned to the lineup after a four-game absence and had an assist. ...
-MacKinnon was named to his first All-Star Game on Tuesday, while Kesler and D Cam Fowler will represent Anaheim. ...
+GAME NOTES: MacKinnon was named to his first All-Star Game on Tuesday, while Kesler and D Cam Fowler will represent Anaheim. ...
 Avalanche RW Jarome Iginla appeared in his 1,514th career game, tying him with Steve Yzerman for 15th on the NHL's all-time list. ...
 The Ducks are hosting a ''siblings trip'' while visiting Colorado and Arizona.
 It includes six sisters, six brothers and one mother, according to the team's website.

 UP NEXT